hackle/blogger/src/raw/about.md

-## about hackman
+# about hackman

 I must have borrowed the term "hackman" from a random friend - it's kind of catchy.

-"Between the abstractions we need and the abstractions we get" is a phrase I borrowed the mighty and hilarvious Erik Meijer, particularly, [this talk](https://www.youtube.com/watch?v=NKeHrApPWlo)
+"Between the abstractions we need and the abstractions we get" is a phrase I borrowed the mighty and hilarious Erik Meijer, particularly, [this talk](https://www.youtube.com/watch?v=NKeHrApPWlo)

 I am an experienced programmer with (self-alleged) good command and experience in object-oriented programming, and currently endevouring to become proficient in the brave old world of functional programming, amongst a few other things.